jee-r/resume/src/content/_hobbies_en.md

 ---
 ---
 - Hosting services on my own infrastructure
-- Volunteer at a community radio station (technical work and reporting)
+- Volunteer at a community radio station
 - Sports: Swimming and skateboarding